-The study of perfect light absorption received wide interest in recent years and utilized in several applications including thermal emitters [1], optical modulators[2] and biosensors [3].
+The study of perfect light absorption received wide interest in recent years and utilized in several applications including thermal emitters,1 optical modulators,2 and biosensors.3

-Following the introduction of radar devices, the first perfect absorbers were proposed by Salisbury $$.
-A so-called Salisbury screen consists of an absorbing layer placed on top of a thick metal plane and separated by a dielectric spacer.
-Here, the mechanism of perfect absorption is driven by the thickness of the dielectric spacer to achieve destructive interference of the reflected light between the absorbing layer and the reflective metal background $$.
+Following the introduction of radar devices, the first perfect absorbers were proposed by Salisbury.4 A so-called Salisbury screen consists of an absorbing layer placed on top of a thick metal plane and separated by a dielectric spacer.
+Here, the mechanism of perfect absorption is driven by the thickness of the dielectric spacer to achieve destructive interference of the reflected light between the absorbing layer and the reflective metal background. $^{\rm 1}$

-Advances in nanophotonics have led to an extreme interest in perfect absorbing devices thanks to the exploitation of different mechanisms in the visible range as well as toward the mid infrared range.
-In recent years, it has been demonstrated, both theoretically and experimentally, that perfect absorption can be achieved in systems such as metamaterials [5], metasurfaces [6], multilayer [7] or single layer $\stackrel{?}{=}$ devices [8].
+Advances in nanophotonics have led to an extreme interest in perfect absorbing devices thanks to the exploitation of different mechanisms in the visible range as well as toward the mid infrared (IR) range.
+In recent years, it has been demonstrated, both theoretically and experimentally, that perfect absorption can be achieved in systems, such as metamaterials,5 metasurfaces,6 multilayer,7 or single layer devices.8

-Different geometries have been employed such as resonant -Fabry-Perot like- optical cavity configurations to enhance both absorption and dynamic range at desired resonance wavelengths.
-A typical example is the asymmetric Fabry-Perot (FP) cavity consisting of a dielectric layer sandwiched between a semi-transparent mirror and a thick metal layer acting as a full back-reflector [4].
-This geometrical configuration enabling strong coupling between light and matter, has been employed for reflectivity modulators, resonant-cavity enhanced (RCE) photodetectors.
+Different geometries have been employed such as resonant Fabry-Perot (FP) like-optical cavity configurations to enhance both absorption and dynamic range at desired resonance wavelengths.
+A typical example is the asymmetric Fabry-Perot (FP) cavity consisting of a dielectric layer sandwiched between a semi-transparent mirror and a thick metal layer acting as a full back-reflector.4 This geometrical configuration enables strong coupling between light and matter and has been employed for reflectivity modulators, and resonant-cavity enhanced (RCE) photodetectors.

-Plasmonic metasurfaces, whose typical experimental absorption values ranges between 90% and as high as 99%, are intensively studied to get perfect absorption and have been demonstrated over a wide range of frequencies [9].
-The use of nonlinear metasurfaces [3] to switch from a complete to a partial absorption by tuning the pump beam intensity, allowed to get coherent perfect absorption as well as to control the relative phases of the input beams.
-With respect to the asymmetric FPs, these nanostructured devices are more compact with their subwavelength thicknesses, but require complex nanofabrication steps, making them very challenging for device applications.
+Plasmonic metasurfaces, whose typical experimental absorption values range between 90% and as high as 99%, are intensively studied to get perfect absorption and have been demonstrated over a wide range of frequencies.9 The use of nonlinear metasurfaces3 to switch from complete to partial absorption by tuning the pump beam intensity allowed coherent perfect absorption as well as control of the relative phases of the input beams.
+With respect to the asymmetric FPs, these nanostructured devices are more compact with their subwavelength thicknesses but require complex nanofabrication steps, making them very challenging for device applications.

 More recently, a new class of low-index materials called epsilon-near-zero (ENZ) materials has attracted much attention.
-Perfect absorption has been achieved using the ENZ materials in the linear regime [10-11].
-In ENZ materials, such as indium tin oxide (ITO) and aluminum-doped zinc oxide (AZO), the real part of the permittivity goes to zero at a particular frequency ENZ thus exhibiting a huge electric field enhancement.
+Perfect absorption has been achieved using the ENZ materials in the linear regime.^{10,11} In ENZ materials, such as indium tin oxide (ITO) and aluminum-doped zinc oxide (AZO), the real part of the permittivity goes to zero at a particular frequency ENZ, thus exhibiting a huge electric field enhancement.

-Moreover, tunable perfect absorption has been experimentally and theoretically investigated in system such as graphene [12], liquid crystals [13], and phase-change materials (PCMs) [4].
-Tunable devices based on graphene were exploited in [14] where it is shown gate voltage-dependent tunable absorption.
+Moreover, tunable perfect absorption has been experimentally and theoretically investigated in systems, such as graphene,12 liquid crystals,13 and phase-change materials (PCMs).4 Tunable devices based on graphene were exploited in Ref.
+14 where it is shown gate voltage-dependent tunable absorption.

-Although it is generally assumed that dielectric based perfect absorbers cannot be thinner than the operating wavelength, and that plasmonic nanostructures are more compact with their subwavelength thicknesses, it was demonstrated by M. Kats et al. perfect absorption at about the transition temperature from a $\lambda/65$ thick VO2 single layer thin film [5].
-Additionally, spectral responses in such perfect absorbers can be dynamically tuned by applying voltage or current bias.
+Although it is generally assumed that dielectric based perfect absorbers cannot be thinner than the operating wavelength and that plasmonic nanostructures are more compact with their subwavelength thicknesses, it was demonstrated, by Kats et al., perfect absorption at about the transition temperature from a $\lambda/65$ thick VO2 single layer thin film.5 Additionally, spectral responses in such perfect absorbers can be dynamically tuned by applying voltage or current bias.